cloudera-labs/cloudera.exe/roles/prometheus/README.md

 # prometheus

-Install Prometheus.

-This role automates the installation of the Prometheus monitoring system from its official distribution archive.
-It sets up the necessary directories for configuration and the time-series database (TSDB), creates a dedicated system user and group for the service, and installs a basic Prometheus configuration to get started.

 The role will:
 - Create a dedicated system user and group (`prometheus`).
 - Create necessary directories for Prometheus configuration (`/etc/prometheus`) and TSDB storage (`/var/lib/prometheus`).